ngrq123/bright-chatbot-tutorial/README.md

 We previously trained the chatbot to identify the word "cookies" as being under the entity `product_type`, with a resolved value of `baker`.
 This is meant to represent baked goods.

-Let us evaluate the chatbot with this sentence “Do you have many types of cookies?”
+Let's evaluate the chatbot with this sentence “Do you have many types of cookies?”

 ![](images/a1.jpg)

 You will see that while the model is able to correctly identify the intent and entity, it has a confidence of 79%.
 This means that the model is only 79% confident that it has correctly identified the entity within the sentence.
 By adding more training data (i.e. more utterances) to train the model, you can increase its confidence level on a wider array of inputs from consumers.

-For intents, note that you can also view the confidence by clicking on the dropdown list arrow icon beside the identified intent.
+Note that you can also view the confidence of intents by clicking on the intent dropdown.

 ![](images/b1.jpg)